 Reference| Important Reading:

-5. Similarly, private plantation owners are also fast-tracking clearing with little regard for wildlife, habitat loss or the EPBC Act [refer to the koala massacre in Portland, Victoria].
+5. Private plantation owners are also fast-tracking clearing with little regard for wildlife, habitat loss or the EPBC Act [refer to the koala massacre in Portland, Victoria].

 In response, Premier Daniel Andrews stated that The Department of Environment, Land, Water and Planning [DELWP] and the Conservation Regulator would investigate the slaughter.